ITensor/website/docs/classes/mps.md

   Note: calling `position(j)` may in general change the "virtual" or `Link` indices between some or all of the MPS tensors.

+  By default, the .position method only changes the position of the orthogonality center, and does not truncate the MPS.
+However, it will truncate if the "Cutoff" or "Maxm" named arguments are provided.

+  Optional named arguments recognized:

+  * "Cutoff" &mdash; truncation error cutoff to use to truncate MPS

+  * "Maxm" &mdash; maximum bond dimension to use when truncating MPS

 <a name="orthogonalize"></a>
 * `.orthogonalize(Args args = Args::global())`